Alishah634/DevScripts/README.md

 ## Scripts that Exist
 - PackageSetup: Set up a comprehensive Python environment by installing packages from a requirements file.
+- template_file_structure.py: Is a script that sets up folders/directories for the user.
+Comes in handy when working on large projects.

 ## Rules for Contribution
 - We welcome contributions to this repository!
 If you have a script that you believe would be a valuable addition, or if you have improvements to existing scripts, please feel free to submit a pull request.